 I will sometimes go back to an old post and add a link or note at the end – this is primarily for my own benefit.
-I wrote about a topic, and want to place a new link or note for my own future reference.
+I wrote about a topic, and want the new info for my own future reference.
 (Perhaps the concept of pinterest, done in my own way?)

-I want to share a specific note I added to a past post, since most will never see it.
+I want to share a note I added to a past post, since most will never see it otherwise.
 That post was entitled: The alternative to passivity is not leadership.
 Here is the note I added, which is brief and not intended to be a detailed explanation:

 A Priscilla Papers issue (Fall 2012) gave me this thought.
 Complementarian and egalitarian views of marriage are generally considered opposing views, but they are not opposites!

-The opposite of a complementarian marriage (male leads/woman submits) would be female leads/male submits.
+The opposite of a complementarian marriage (man leads/woman submits) would be woman leads/man submits.

-And female leads/male submits is definitely not an egalitarian view of marriage!
+And woman leads/man submits is definitely not an egalitarian view of marriage!

-On a line diagram, complementarian would be over to the left, egalitarian would be in the center, and female lead/male submit on the right.
+On a line diagram, complementarian would be over to the left, egalitarian would be in the center, and woman leads/man submits on the right.